MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-requirements.md

 > - Perform milestone planning
 > - Monitor and report on progress

-Agile requirements management is also conducted within an Agile culture which requires support for the following principles and methods:
+When managing requirements using Agile methods, you'll also perform within an Agile culture which support the following principles and methods:

 > [!div class="checklist"]
 > - Alignment within the organization
 > - Autonomous teams
-> - Kanban
+> - Kanban and lean management
 > - Scrum